willyweather/slate/source/index.html.md

 ### Response

 Response is a Map Provider.
-See <a href="#get-map-providers">Get Map Providers</a> for description of a Map Provider response.
+See <a href="#map-provider-get-get-map-providers">Get Map Providers</a> for description of a Map Provider response.

-## Map Data By Location Id
+## Map Provider - GET - Map Data By Location Id

 > Example Query String Request